REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

 \subsection{Evolution Reward Shaping}

 During local randomized evolution, to better adapt the policy towards the goal of the target robot, it is helpful to encourage the policy to give more weight to robots with larger $\alpha$.
 To implement this, we devise a strategy to reshape the reward by making it a function of the evolution parameter $\alpha$.
 Specifically, we scale the reward $r_t$ received from rollouts on robot $\alpha$ to be

-where the evolution reward shaping factor $h\in \mathbb{R}^+$ controls the weight applied to the reward.
+where the evolution reward shaping factor $h\in \mathbb{R}_{\ge 0}$ controls the weight applied to the reward.
 The optimization objective in Equation \eqref{eq:random:opt} is then updated to be

 How should one use the $h$ to control the weight on more evolved robots in practice?
 Under reasonable assumptions, we show the relation between the evolution reward shaping factor $h$ and the resulted change of optimization objective with the following theorem.